Ianokane1/SouthFranceHolidays/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Responsive | Responsive of the page in difference screen sizes (mobile and website) using different breakpoints were checked.| PASS
-Send| Checked if send and button works or not|PASS Form text| Checked if inputs on the forms works or not|PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS
+Send| Checked if send button works or not|PASS
+Form text| Checked if inputs on the forms works or not|PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS